 Cryptojacking, a compound word for Cryptocurrency and Hijacking, is a cybercrime where an attacker uses malicious links to lure victims into a website that loads cryptomining Javascript, infects their computers, and then uses their resources to mine cryptocurrency.
-The number of secretly installed malicious mining codes has been rapidly increasing and, as a result, corporates affected by cryptojacking could face network disruption as well as overwhelming cloud fees.
+The number of malicious mining codes installed without the user’s knowledge has rapidly increased.
+As a result, companies affected by this type of attack could experience network disruptions and face excessively high fees for cloud services.

 How to Search for CoinHive Miner on Criminal IP Asset Search

-Upon searching for “CoinHive” on Criminal IP Asset Search, we can see about 14,590 IP addresses and all of them can be seen as infected servers.
+When searching for “CoinHive” using Criminal IP Asset Search, 14,590 IP addresses are displayed, all of which may be considered infected servers.
 The search result suggests that different web applications like WordPress, Magento, and Drupal are infected by these malicious codes and exploited to mine cryptocurrency.

 The following are the keywords we used to look for CoinHive Miner.

-Result when searched “CoinHive” as the keyword on Criminal IP Asset Search
+Result when searching for the keyword “CoinHive” on Criminal IP Asset Search

 A website infected by CoinHive Miner